AfsahSiddiqui/DevOps-Skills/Creating-Persistent-Volume-for-Docker-Container-Through-A.mdWS-EBS.md

 Have Docker installed on AWS EC2 server

 ### Steps to follow:
-Download/pull any image you want to work with (e.g. "docker pull nginx") Create an EBS volume in the same region that has the EC2 instance Rename the newly created EBS volume for your own ease
+Download/pull any image you want to work with (e.g. "docker pull nginx").
+Create an EBS volume in the same region that has the EC2 instance.
+Rename the newly created EBS volume for your own ease.

 Go back on the EC2 terminal and run command "lsblk", only one volume is showing right now
 ![](https://github.com/AfsahSiddiqui/DevOps-Skills/blob/main/images/lsblk-bf.png?raw=true)